AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/upgrade-platform-sdks/index.md

+---
+title: Upgrade to the Experience Platform SDKs
+description: A guide that outlines how to upgrade to the Adobe Experience Platform SDKs.
+---

 # Upgrade to the Experience Platform SDKs

 This section contains a checklist that you can use as you plan your upgrade to the Experience Platform SDKs.